All Switches Installed from the Same Cumulus Linux 4.0.0 and 4.1.0 Image Have the Same SSH Host Keys

 cumulus@switch:~$ sudo rm /etc/ssh/ssh_host* cumulus@switch:~$ sudo dpkg-reconfigure openssh-server cumulus@switch:~$ sudo systemctl restart ssh

-After generating new SSH host keys, SSH clients that have previously logged into that switch will see a warning that the switch’s SSH host key changed; this is expected behavior.
-Be sure to inform anyone who may log in to the switch that you generated new SSH host keys.
-These users must log in to the affected switches with their SSH clients, where they will be given instructions on how to remove the old SSH host keys from the known hosts files to avoid a spoofing or man-in-the-middle attack directed at their SSH clients.
+After generating new SSH host keys, SSH clients that have previously logged into that switch display a warning that the switch’s SSH host key changed; this is normal behavior.
+Be sure to inform anyone who might log in to the switch that you generated new SSH host keys.
+These users must log in to the affected switches with their SSH clients, where they receive instructions on how to remove the old SSH host keys from the known hosts files to avoid a spoofing or man-in-the-middle attack directed at their SSH clients.

-- This issue is fixed in Cumulus Linux 4.1.1.
-However, Cumulus Networks recommends you generate new SSH host keys as this is the most reliable solution.
+- Cumulus Linux 4.1.1 has the fix for this issue.
+However, NVIDIA recommends you generate new SSH host keys as this is the most reliable solution.

 - If you upgrade from Cumulus Linux 4.0.0 or 4.1.0 to version 4.1.1 or later using

-apt-getand you didn’t generate new SSH host keys, you will need to generate new SSH host keys after the upgrade.
+apt-getand you did not generate new SSH host keys, you must generate new SSH host keys after the upgrade.